Home » Brussels’ Belle Époque: Discover the Fin-de-Siècle Museum

 Art Nouveau Architecture

-The end of the 20th century was the peak of Art Nouveau architecture in Brussels.
+The end of the 19th century was the peak of Art Nouveau architecture in Brussels.
 Victor Horta, considered the most renowned Belgian architect, designed many buildings in this style.
 However, the urban planning of the 1960s caused the loss of many Art Nouveau buildings.
 ‘Bruxellisation’ led to the indiscriminate demolition of historic buildings, replacing them with modern skyscrapers to redevelop entire city areas.

 The surviving structures are now UNESCO World Heritage sites.
-The Fin de Siecle Museum aims to preserve the memory of these buildings and those that still stand out in the Belgian capital’s skyline.
+The Fin-de-Siècle Museum aims to preserve the memory of these buildings and those that still stand out in the Belgian capital’s skyline.
 The museum houses a photo gallery and interactive stations.

 Paola Bertoni in front of the photo gallery depicting Brussels' urban changes in the 20th century at the Fin de Siecle Museum

-Watching the photo gallery depicting Brussels’ urban changes in the 20th century at the Fin de Siecle Museum
+Watching the photo gallery depicting Brussels’ urban changes in the 20th century at the Fin-de-Siecle Museum

 On the map of Brussels, you can search for Art Nouveau residential and commercial buildings.
-The interactive sheets explain the structures’ styles, functions, and architects and show what was eventually built in their place.
+The interactive displays explain the structures’ styles, functions, and architects and show what was eventually built in their place.
 However, it is sad to discover that anonymous blocks of flats have sometimes replaced real works of art, as with the People’s House in Place Emile Vandervelde, an imposing work by Victor Horta.

 Touchscreen installation on Art Nouveau architecture in Brussels at the Fin-de-Siècle Museum